RafaelSoec/RafaelSoec/README.md

 💻 About Me

 🔭   Software Developer | Full-stack | Software Engineer.

 🌱   Learning about DynamoDB, Kafka, and Spark.

-💬   Ask me about Java and Angular
+💬   Ask me about Java and Angular.

 👯   I’m looking to collaborate on Machine Learning Projects

 🛠  Tech Stack